 Dr Bruce Matthews -

 Dr Bruce Matthews studied chemistry at the University of Western Australia, ultimately leading to the award of a doctorate of philosophy in chemistry.
 He also achieved a bachelor of education degree from the same university.
 Bruce served in numerous leadership roles in both public and private schools, culminating in being headmaster of Bunbury Cathedral Grammar School from 1998 to 2011.
 Bruce had 21 years of governance experience working with the board of governors of two independent schools.
 Since 2012, he has been on the board of the School Curriculum and Standards Authority, which oversees kindergarten to year 12 education in all schools in WA, and he is chair of its standards committee.
 Bruce has two granddaughters affected by hip dysplasia.
 He brings extensive experience in education and governance to the board of directors of Healthy Hips Australia.

 Ms Ruby Johnston is a Senior Organisational Development Consultant and Human Resources specialist with over 10 years experience in the public sector.
 She has experience sitting on the board of a WA based parenting education not for profit organisation.
 Ruby is a mother of one daughter, whom was treated with hip dysplasia as an infant.
 As a result of this experience Ruby has developed a keen interest in increasing awareness and support for hip dysplasia.

 Greg Godwin -

-Mr Godwin is a partner of Moore Stephens who has over 25 years’ experience in providing auditing, assurance and advisory services.
-Since migrating to Australia, from South Africa, in 2005 Greg has gained additional experience in the Local Government and Not for Profit sectors and enjoy travelling to all parts of Western Australia meeting clients and understanding their environments.
+Mr Greg Godwin is a partner of Moore Stephens, with over 25 years’ experience in providing auditing, assurance and advisory services.
+Since migrating to Australia in 2005, from South Africa, Greg has gained additional experience in the Local Government and Not for Profit sectors and enjoy travelling to all parts of Western Australia meeting clients and understanding their environments.

 Chris Pearce -